The $d$-Majorization Polytope: Introduction

-In order to generalize majorization to arbitrary weight vectors it, unsurprisingly, is advisable to first recap and explore classical vector majorization.
-The common definition of vector majorization goes as follows: Given $x,y\in\mathbb R^n$ one says $x$ majorizes $y$, denoted by $x\prec y$, if $\sum\nolimits_{i=1}^n x_i=\sum\nolimits_{i=1}^n y_i$ and

-where $x_i^\cdot,y_i^\cdot$ are the components of $x,y$ in decreasing order, respectively.
-Given how well-explored this concept is there are a handful of characterizations for $\prec$, cf.~\cite[Ch.~1, Point A.3]{MarshallOlkin}.
-The most notable one for our purposes is the following: $y$ majorizes $x$ if and only if there exists a doubly stochastic matrix, i.e.~a matrix $A\in\mathbb R_+^{n\times n}$ which satisfies $\unitvector^TA=\unitvector^T$ and $A\unitvector=\unitvector$, such that $x=Ay$.
-Related to this, Birkhoff's theorem \cite[Ch.~2, Thm.~A.2]{MarshallOlkin} states that the set of doubly stochastic matrices equals the convex hull of all permutation matrices (cf.~footnote \ref{footnote_permutation_matrix}) and that these permutation matrices are precisely the extreme points of said set.

-Thus Birkhoff's theorem directly implies that for vectors $x,y\in\mathbb R^n$ one has $x\prec y$ if and only if $x$ lies in the convex hull of the $n!$ permutations of $y$---as also shown in \cite{Rado52}---so the set $\{x\in\mathbb R^n\,|\,x\prec y\}$ is a convex polytope with at most $n!$ corners.
-This motivates finding its half-space description.
+Interestingly, for $x,y\in\mathbb R^n$ one has $x\prec y$ if and only if $x$ lies in the convex hull of all permutations of $y$ (as shown in, e.g., \cite{Rado52}, or as a direct consequence of Birkhoff's theorem \cite[Ch.~2, Thm.~A.2]{MarshallOlkin}).
+Therefore the set $\{x\in\mathbb R^n : x\prec y\}$ is a convex polytope with at most $n!$ corners.
+Hence it has a half-space description, that is, it can be written as the intersection of finitely many half-spaces or equivalently as the solution to finitely many linear (in-)equalities.
+The precise result as first stated in \cite[Thm.~1]{Dahl10} reads as follows: Given $y\in\mathbb R^n$ one has